cristianoliveira/distributex/README.md

 # distributex

-## 🚧 WIP 🚧 - This is very much a work-in-progress project
+## 🚧 WIP 🚧 - This is very much a work-in-progress project (80% done)

-This is a POC of a federated application combining the Xs of NGINX and HTMX
+This is a POC of a federated architecture combining the Xs of NGINX and HTMX

 ## Architecture